tritonlmk/Vehicle-Detection/writeup.md

 You can see that I changed the RGB picture to YUV color spaces and used the Y channel as a feature, for the Y channel is insulated from the colors and can represent the vehicle shape.

-#### 2. Explain how you settled on your final choice of HOG parameters.
+### 3. How the HOG parameters is settled.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and final choice is a trade between the accuaracy and speed.
+I choose 9 `orientations`, 8 `pix_per_cell` and 2 `cell_per_block`.

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+### 4.How the classifier is trainde using selected features.

 I trained a linear SVM using...